 joe@joe-NF61S-M2A:~$ lastb btmp begins Fri Feb 1 07:40:22 2013

-Obviously differentiate users is not a process end in itself, each user is different in terms of rights, each will have its files within the directory "/home" on which will have full access and hierarchies between users (and groups) are defined by the file
+Obviously differentiate users is not a process end in itself, each user is different in terms of rights, each one will have its files in the directory “/home” on which will have full access and hierarchies between users (and groups) are defined by the file

 As for the practical management of users list below is a short list of useful commands.

-The command "its" started without arguments enables the user that the spear to log in as the system administrator ("root"), after entering the administrator password:
+The command “its” It started without arguments that allows the user launches it to login as the system administrator (“root”), after entering the administrator password:

 joe@joe-NF61S-M2A:~$ su Password: root@joe-NF61S-M2A:/home/joe#

-Launching the same command followed by the alias of a user of the system, will allow us to either login as that user rights while also having the initial user.
-For example, if you launch the command from your "joe" loggandomi as "voucher" I will have rights "joe" and "voucher" at the same time.
+Launching the same command followed qualified by the a system user, It will enable us to either login as that user while maintaining even the initial user's rights.
+For example, if you launch from your command “joe” loggandomi as “voucher” I will have rights “joe” and “voucher” at the same time.

 joe@joe-NF61S-M2A:~ $ Su vale : vale @ joe-NF61S-M2A:/home/joe$

-The command "id" allows you to verify your identity:
+The command “id” It allows you to verify your identity:

 joe@joe-NF61S-M2A:~ $ Id (joe) gid=1000(joe) groups = 1000(joe),4(adm),24(cdrom),27(sudo),29(audio),30(dip),46(plugdev),109(lpadmin),124(sambashare),1002(jupiter)